As travel restrictions ease

-With that, the CDC has provided recommended actions on everything that should be done before, during and after an event, to prevent the spread of the virus and ensure the safety of attendees.
-"The details of your emergency operations plan should be based on the size and duration of your events, demographics of the participants, complexity of your event operations, and type of on-site services and activities your event may offer," reads the guidance, which will be updated as more about the virus is learned.
+The CDC guidelines outline what should be done before, during and after an event, to prevent the spread of the virus and ensure the safety of attendees.
+Cleanliness guidelines and considerations for cancelling or postponing a meeting are also covered.
+"The details of your emergency-operations plan should be based on the size and duration of your events, demographics of the participants, complexity of your event operations, and type of on-site services and activities your event may offer," reads the document, which will be updated as more about the virus is learned.

 Read the full story on NorthstarMeetingsGroup.com